nahid18/cobgenomics-workshop-2022/README.md

-# Community of Biotechnology Genomics Workshop 2022
+# Community of Biotechnology Genomics Learning Program 2022

 ### Lecture 1: Software in Genomics and How to install them